Speakers

 Mike Nemeth, Waterstewardship as an Agricultural Opportunity

-partners.
 Mike received his Bachelor of Science with Distinction in

 Environmental Science and his Master of Science with a concentration in